AutumnNippert/manto_docs/docs/4. Issues/4_issues.md

     exact nature of the connection is not spelled out in the passage.
     E.g.:

-> *[Pausanias 4.2.3: "The Thessalians say that Eurytium, which to-day is
+> *Pausanias 4.2.3: "The Thessalians say that Eurytium, which to-day is
-> not inhabited, was formerly a city and was called Oechalia."]{.mark}
+> not inhabited, was formerly a city and was called Oechalia."
 > (Implicit in this statement is the Thessalians' logic: the mythical
 > city of Oichalia was ruled by Eurytos, so they are implicitly claiming
 > that their city of Eurytion was renamed for him.)*